msveshnikov/fx-trader-autocode/README.md

     advanced charting
 -   Implement a feature flag system for gradual rollout of new features

-## New Design Ideas and Considerations

--   Implement a micro-frontend architecture for better scalability and team collaboration
--   Integrate WebAssembly for high-performance calculations and data processing
--   Implement a chatbot using natural language processing for user support
--   Add voice commands for hands-free trading operations
--   Implement augmented reality features for visualizing market trends
--   Integrate machine learning algorithms for personalized trading recommendations
--   Implement social trading features for community engagement
--   Add push notifications for important market events and trade updates
--   Create a mobile app version using React Native for cross-platform compatibility
--   Implement a sandbox environment for paper trading and strategy testing
--   Add support for cryptocurrency trading alongside forex
--   Implement automated trading strategies using algorithms
--   Create a marketplace for custom indicators and trading strategies
--   Implement a backtesting tool for historical performance analysis
--   Add integration with popular trading platforms (e.g., MetaTrader) for account syncing
--   Implement a news sentiment analysis feature for market insights
--   Create a portfolio optimization tool using modern portfolio theory
--   Implement a risk scoring system for trades and overall account health
--   Add support for social media integration for sharing trade ideas and performance

 ## Performance Optimization

 -   Implement server-side rendering (SSR) for improved initial load times